-RH Factor – Blood antibodies that are present in most people that are passed down genetically.
-Capable of produce severe immunologic reactions.
+RH Factor – Blood antibodies present in most people that are passed down genetically and capable of producing severe immunologic reactions.

 Rubella – German measles, a viral disease that can cause severe birth defects.
 Commonly screened as part of a fertility workup as women who are not immune may be advised to get a vaccination before attempting pregnancy.

 Salpingectomy – Surgical removal of the fallopian tubes, can be partial (one side / unilateral) or complete (both sides / bilateral).